Milad-Abdollahi/pandasfarsi/README.md

-# pandasfarsi
+## pandasfarsi
-working with a csv files that includes some farsi comments choosing the right text encoder is importan when importing farsi/arabic csv files
+working with a csv files that includes some farsi comments

-using the pandas.read_csv() function shoud be like this:
+choosing the right text encoder is important when importing farsi/arabic csv files

-# data_frame = pd.read_csv('farsi_comments 2.csv', encoding = "cp1256")
+to use the pandas.read_csv() function do it like this: data_frame = pd.read_csv('farsi_comments 2.csv', encoding = "cp1256")

 for the list of all encoders visit : https://docs.python.org/3/library/codecs.html#standard-encodings